undyau/sisimple/trunk/WindowsInstaller/readme.txt

 History

 0.8.7 24th March 2013
-Log warnig message when reading an SI5 card with a start time of 16:59:26.
+Log warning message when reading an SI5 card with a start time of 16:59:26.
 This value occurs when competitor didn't punch the start.